-In contrast, the minimum residual\footnote{We would like to caution the reader that \cite[Algorithm 5.3]{saad2003iterative} lists another algorithm called Minimal Residual Iteration that is entirely unrelated to MINRES.} (MINRES) method by Paige and Saunders \cite{paige1975solution} extends naturally to all systems involving symmetric matrices, without relying on a consistency assumption and has shown great success in numerical optimization in recent years, e.g., \cite{lim2023complexity,roosta2022newton,liu2022newton,liu2022minres}.
+In contrast, the minimum residual\footnote{We would like to caution the reader that Algorithm 5.3 in the book \cite{saad2003iterative} is called Minimal Residual Iteration which is entirely unrelated to MINRES.} (MINRES) method by Paige and Saunders \cite{paige1975solution} extends naturally to all systems involving symmetric matrices, without relying on a consistency assumption and has shown great success in numerical optimization in recent years, e.g., \cite{roosta2022newton,lim2023complexity,liu2022newton,liu2022minres}.
 In comparison to CG or CR, however, MINRES is a significantly more complex algorithm and entails more intricate implementations.
-Therefore, understanding the properties and the behaviors of the CD methods in inconsistent settings can be of great interests.
+Therefore, understanding the properties and the behavior of the CD methods in inconsistent settings can be of great interest.
 Before delving any deeper, it is essential to note that our objective in this paper is not to devise novel variants of CG or CR that can extend to inconsistent systems.
 Instead, our emphasis is on exploring the theoretical and empirical behavior of the original methods in such situations.